porridgewithraisins/jam-bot/README.md

 -   [x] Add queue support
 -   [x] REPL for every command
 -   [x] Test fully on an actual server
--   [x] Make all commands extend a single interface, to decouple app.ts from the actual commands.
+-   [x] Make all commands part of a single interface, to decouple app.ts from the actual commands.
 -   [x] Support custom prefixes
 -   [x] Duplicate Rythms !search feature
 -   [x] Playlist support (spotify unsupported for now)